 - Review and respond to letters.

 - Install signage inside all tunnels.

-- Prepare OCS testing plan.
+- OCS Testing (Neta Testing).

 - Punch List items.

 3.4.
 Interconnection Construction

 The PCEP will require a 115-kV interconnection to supply power from the PG&E substations to the Caltrain substations in San Jose and South San Francisco.
 Construction of the interconnections will be performed by PG&E under an amendment to Supplemental Agreement No. 2.